 How to Defrost Salmon in Microwave?

-To defrost salmon in a microwave, remove the salmon from its packaging and place it on a plate.
-Microwave in ‘defrost’ mode or nuke it at 30% power for 2-3 minutes intervals.
-During the defrosting process make sure you flip the salmon every 30 seconds so that it defrosts evenly.
+To defrost salmon in a microwave, remove the salmon fillets from its packaging and place it on a plate.
+Microwave in ‘defrost’ mode or nuke it at 30% power for 2-3 minute intervals.
+During the defrosting process, make sure you flip the salmon every 30 seconds so that it defrosts evenly.

-With that said, flipping the meat every 30 seconds prevents hot spots and overcooking.
+With that said, flipping the frozen fish every 30 seconds prevents hot spots and overcooking.
 So while you may believe that thin slices of salmon don’t need to be flipped because they’re so thin and the microwave should defrost them well, you’d be incorrect.

 How long does it take salmon to thaw?

 The time salmon takes to thaw varies depending on how it is defrosted and the size and thickness of the cut.
 If you have a thin 1/2″ slice of salmon it will thaw much quicker than if it is 2 inches thick.
 Furthermore, if you thaw it in the fridge it will take longer than if it is thawed underwater or in the microwave.

 Defrosting salmon in a microwave will requires 2-3 minutes per inch of thickness.
 Keep in mind that microwave wattages vary, so cooking times will as well.
 For example, a 1000-watt microwave will thaw salmon faster than an 800-watt microwave.